Barnimstrasse women's prison: Post war period

 In January 1951, the Volkspolizei assumed responsibility for the penal system in East Germany, resulting in all penal reform attempts in the previous years coming to an end and the introduction of a repressive regime in Barnimstrasse.
 The managerial staff at Barnimstrasse were replaced with politically reliable communists.

 From 1949 to when the prison closed in 1974, no statistics on prisoners offences were kept.
-However, from the 1950's to the early 1960's, criminal offences for "antisocial behavior" and political offences "incitement to boycott" defined under Article 6 of the GDR constitution and "flight from the republic", "attempted flight" and "preparing for flight" were added.
-In the second-half of the 1960's, some prisoners were subject to compulsory labour re-education.
+However, from the 1950s to the early 1960s, criminal offences for "antisocial behavior" and political offences "incitement to boycott" defined under Article 6 of the GDR constitution and "flight from the republic", "attempted flight" and "preparing for flight" were added.
+In the second-half of the 1960s, some prisoners were subject to compulsory labour re-education.

-In the early 1960's with prison inmate numbers declining and concomitant lack of maintenance that resulted in a large rat infestation, plans were made to relocate it.
+In the early 1960s with prison inmate numbers declining and concomitant lack of maintenance that resulted in a large rat infestation, plans were made to relocate it.
 In 1974, it was finally closed.

 Memorials

 A memorial cell for Rosa Luxemburg was set up in the prison as early as 1950.
 After the buildings were demolished, a small memorial was erected in front of a neighboring school in Weinstraße in 1977.
 A plaque on the stele, reminiscent of prison bars, reads:

 "Here stood the women's prison where Rosa Luxemburg was imprisoned for her revolutionary beliefs."

 The resistance fighters were not commemorated at this point during the GDR era.
 Therefore, a temporary memorial plaque was installed in March 1994, the text of which read:

 "Many resistance fighters against National Socialism were imprisoned in the Barnimstrasse women's prison between 1933 and 1945.
 For more than three hundred women, this was the last stop before their execution in Plötzensee.
 They were murdered because they distributed leaflets, helped those being persecuted, listened to foreign broadcasters, expressed doubts about the “final victory” or committed minor crimes for which the Nazi judiciary sentenced them to death as “public pests”.
 The building continued to be used as a women's prison after 1945 and was demolished in 1974."

 After this plaque was vandalized, another memorial plaque was unveiled in 1996 with the following text:

 "The Barnimstrasse women's prison stood on this site until 1974.
 Between 1933 and 1945, it was the last stop for more than 300 female resistance fighters against National Socialism before their execution in Plötzensee."

-Several resolutions were passed by the person responsible in the district administration, the first in 1993, to redesign the memorial, but these have not yet to been implemented.
+Several resolutions were passed by the person responsible in the district administration, the first in 1993, to redesign the memorial, but these have not yet been implemented.
 However, an art competition was announced in 2007, which was decided on in April 2008.
 The winner was Christoph Meyer with an "audio path through a prison for women and 5 political systems".
 The audio path was opened on 30 May 2015.